 The Williamtown Public School is currently in very poor and dilapidated condition on the corner of Cabbage Tree Road and has been assessed as having Nil heritage significance.
 However, it should be noted that the Williamtown community initially tried to protect and conserve the site prior to its closure in 2008.
-The prime location of this site on the corner of Cabbage Tree Road presents an ideal opportunity for the development of a landmark building as the 'face' of the Williamtown SAP.
 Due to the condition of the school buildings and the nature of their construction, it is unlikely that these buildings would be considered for adaptive reuse.